 Currently Recruiting in Canada

-As of Feb 2020, there are two clinical trials currently recruiting PSC patients in Canada.
+As of July 2023, there are three clinical trials currently recruiting PSC patients in Canada.
 There may be other research projects in which you may be involved.
 Before participating in a study, discuss the risks and potential benefits with your health care provider.

 Additional Information on Clinical Trials

-- Please see the article in Volume 1, Issue 2 of the Loon Duct about Clinical Trials in Canada.
-This can be found here.
+- Please see the article in Volume 1, Issue 2 of the Loon Duct about clinical trials in Canada.

 - Visit the US-based PSC Partners website content on clinical trials.

-- clinicaltrials.gov a searchable database of privately and publicly funded clinical studies conducted around the world.
+- Visit clinicaltrials.gov a searchable database of privately and publicly funded clinical studies conducted around the world.